 Backend observability encompasses the practices, tools, and methodologies for understanding the internal state of distributed systems through external outputs—primarily metrics, logs, and traces.
 This discipline emerged as microservices and cloud-native architectures made traditional monitoring insufficient; you can no longer simply check if a server is up—you must understand how requests flow through dozens of services, where latency spikes occur, and why errors happen.
-Modern observability combines Application Performance Monitoring (APM), distributed tracing with OpenTelemetry, structured logging, metric collection with Prometheus, and incident response workflows into a unified approach.
-The key insight: observability isn't about collecting more data—it's about asking better questions when things break, using context propagation to connect dots across services, and establishing Service Level Objectives that align reliability investments with business needs rather than chasing perfect uptime.
+Modern observability combines APM, distributed tracing with OpenTelemetry, structured logging, metric collection with Prometheus, and incident response workflows into a unified approach.
+The key insight: observability isn't about collecting more data—it's about asking better questions when things break, using context propagation to connect dots across services, establishing Service Level Objectives that align reliability investments with business needs, and keeping costs under control with intelligent telemetry filtering and sampling.

 What This Cheat Sheet Covers